FAQs concerning application procedures

 A: About the transcript: please scan the latest version from which we could identify all courses you have taken so far.
 Yes, please upload the report; It will be very helpful.

 A: We need the copies of the originals, but an ("unofficial”) translation by you would be OK for the evaluation of your application.
 Please also provide information about the grading system.
-The Spanish grading system used to vary over the years (and the place) and is sometimes difficult to judge.
+The XY grading system used to vary over the years (and the place) and is sometimes difficult to judge.

 7. I have submitted my IMPRS application yesterday, but my referees have not received an email for the letter yet.Will you send an email to them or do I have to send them the IMPRS link to submit letters?